Sorry, But These 7 Nail Products Are A Scam

 Metal nail files

 There’s a common misconception that metal nail files and other nail tools are more effective than others.
 While they might be more durable than emery boards and wooden cuticle pushers, Streets thinks they’re outdated and “super damaging for natural nails.”
 She adds, “Most of the tools in these kits are not of a great standard or sharpness, either, meaning they’re not particularly effective for a great manicure.”
-Try a glass or crystal nail file instead, like Leighton Denny Crystal Nail File, £13, Margaret Dabbs London Crystal Nail File, £15, or Boots Glass Nail File, £4, if you’d rather spend less.
+Try a glass or crystal nail file instead, like this Nail Tek Crystal Nail File w/Fuchsia Case, OPI Crystal Nail File, or this Tweezerman Glass Nail File if you’d rather spend less.